cscart/docs/en/cscart_addons/addons/full-width_banner/index.rst

 Step 2.
 Add the banner to the page
 ++++++++++++++++++++++++++++++++++

-    Follow the step-by-step guide below to add a full-width banner to any page in your store.
+    Follow the step-by-step guide below to add a Pro Banner to any page in your store.

     .. fancybox:: img/Full-width_banner_010.jpg
-        :alt: Full-Width Banner. Сategory page
+        :alt: Pro Banner. Сategory page

     1. Navigate to **Design > Layouts**.

-    2. Switch to the location where you want to show the banner and add a new **Full-width banner** block.
+    2. Switch to the location where you want to show the banner and add a new **Pro Banner** block.

     .. fancybox:: img/Full-width_banner_004.png
         :alt: adding banner